 1. It helps you visualize your trip

-You can make all the lists, Pinterest boards and sticky notes you want to help you plan a trip itinerary, but in my experience there’s nothing that helps you wrap your head around it all quite like seeing things visually on a map.
+You can make all the lists, Pinterest boards and sticky notes you want to help you plan a trip itinerary, but in my experience there’s nothing that helps you wrap your head around a destination quite like seeing things visually on a map.

 I’ve always been a creative and visual person as it is, but I truly believe that this method will help even those super left-brained people out there plan a trip more efficiently and with ease.